HotMonkeyWings/AutoVax/README.md

 fireFoxOptions.headless = False
 ```

-To select your own state and district, change the option numbers in placeSelector()
+To select your own state and district, change the paramater values in placeSelector()

 To disable 18+ filter, comment that line out.